author

 Side-by-side bar charts comparing Aito and LightGBM accuracy across processor, acceptor, and GL Code at 1K and 100K training rows

 At cold start (1K rows), Aito dominates processor and GL Code while LightGBM leads on acceptor.
-At 100K rows, the picture shifts: LightGBM catches up on GL Code and maintains its acceptor lead, but Aito's processor advantage grows to 14x.
+At 100K rows, LightGBM still leads on acceptor and edges Aito on GL Code by 4.5pp, but Aito's processor advantage grows to 13x.

 Where Aito dominates: high-cardinality prediction with sparse data

-At 1,000 rows (roughly 10 invoices per company), Aito with priors reaches 12.5% — five times better than LightGBM (2.5%) and the only method meaningfully above random guessing (~1.6%).
+At 1,000 rows (roughly 10 invoices per company), Aito with priors reaches 11%, more than 4x better than LightGBM (2.5%) and the only method meaningfully above random guessing (~1.6%).
 Both RF and LightGBM barely improve with more data: LightGBM actually drops to 0% at 10K and stays at 4% even at 100K.
 The local-index classification strategy that works for acceptor fails catastrophically for processor.

-By 100K, Aito reaches 57% while the best ML baseline (RF) manages 13.5%.
-The gap is 4x.
-Aito without priors reaches 53.5% — still dramatically better than both ML approaches.
+By 100K, Aito reaches 52.5% while the best ML baseline (RF) manages 13.5%.
+The gap is roughly 4x.
+Aito without priors reaches 53.5%.
+Still dramatically better than both ML approaches.

 Line chart showing processor prediction accuracy with and without priors across training scales, with shaded gap area

 The shaded area shows the accuracy gap that property priors provide.
-At 1K rows, priors triple the accuracy.
-As data accumulates, the gap narrows — the system smoothly transitions from prior-driven to evidence-driven predictions.
+At 1K rows, priors lift processor accuracy from ~4% to 11%.
+As data accumulates, the gap narrows as the system smoothly transitions from prior-driven to evidence-driven predictions.

 Where LightGBM wins: low-cardinality targets at scale

-LightGBM outperforms Aito on acceptor at every scale, and on GL Code at 100K.
+LightGBM outperforms Aito on acceptor at every scale, and edges Aito on GL Code at 100K.

-At 100K, LightGBM reaches 76% on acceptor versus Aito's 73%.
-On GL Code at 100K, LightGBM reaches 85.5% versus Aito's 65.5%.
+At 100K, LightGBM reaches 76% on acceptor versus Aito's 70%.
+On GL Code at 100K, LightGBM reaches 85.5% versus Aito's 81.0%, a 4.5pp gap.
 With enough data and a manageable number of classes, gradient boosting is genuinely strong.
+The trade-off is that gradient boosting requires retraining whenever the data changes; Aito's predictions come straight from the database, with no separate training step to run.

-Notably, priors do not help for GL Code (identical results with and without) and barely help for acceptor.
+Notably, priors no longer make a measurable difference on GL Code at 100K once direct evidence is this strong, and they barely move acceptor.
 This is expected: GL code assignment is driven by invoice content, not organizational structure.
-Priors work best when the target has meaningful property-group structure — department and role predict who processes an invoice, but they say less about which GL code to assign.
+Priors work best when the target has meaningful property-group structure.
+Department and role predict who processes an invoice, but they say less about which GL code to assign.

 The overall score